ropensci/roweb3/content/blog/2026-09-28-news-september-2026/index.md

 ### Deprecation messages for package data

 Hugo Gruson wrote an [exhaustive post](https://hugogruson.fr/posts/deprecation-pkg-data/) about the deprecation of *data* in an R package.
 The post features the [`delayedAssign()`](https://rdrr.io/r/base/delayedAssign.html) function.

+### A refactoring story featuring people

+Athanasia Mo Mowinckel published ["Why ggseg Atlases Became Function Calls"](https://drmowinckels.io/blog/2026/atlases-as-functions/), where she explains how she made data into objects into a package in order to allow re-exporting them.
+She furthermore tells how she got to that conclusion by trying out different solutions and discussing with other package developers in the rOpenSci Slack workspace.

 ### usethis 3.2.2